 Once an informal complaint is received, the Division transmits it to the defendant carrier, and typically requires the defendant to submit a response within thirty days.
 Even before the response deadline, parties are encouraged to explore the possibility of private settlement or to engage in FCC supervised mediation.
 If the informal complainant is not satisfied with the defendant's response, and has not been able to resolve the dispute through private settlement or subsequent mediation, the complainant has six months from the date of the defendant's response to convert the informal complaint into formal complaint and maintain the filing date of the informal complaint.
 See Section 1.718 of the Rules (47 C.F.R. § 1.718).
 Informal complaints do not result in written orders issued by the Commission.

 Unlike informal complaints, formal complaints involve detailed procedural rules and filing requirements.
 The formal complaint process is similar to federal court litigation, in that it involves a complaint, answer, reply, motions, briefs, and discovery.
 Unlike federal court litigation, however, complainants in formal section 208 complaints are required to provide detailed facts and proof regarding all claims in the complaint itself, and discovery is usually not as expansive.
 Consequently, a formal complaint must contain as much factual support as possible at the filing stage.
 This can be in the form of sworn affidavits, and documentary evidence.
 Formal complaint proceedings are resolved by a written order issued by the Bureau or the full Commission.
-Recent Section 208 formal complaint orders may be found at http://transition.fcc.gov/eb/mdrd/208Items.html.
+Recent complaint orders, including but not limited to Section 208 formal complaint orders and Section 224 pole attachment complaint orders, may be found at https://www.fcc.gov/encyclopedia/eb-pending-formal-and-pole-action-complaints.